$1 \leftrightarrow 2$ Processes of a Sterile Neutrino Around Electroweak Scale in the Thermal Plasma: Aspect from the gauge

-The Goldstone equivalence gauge applied in this paper also takes another advantage.
+The above discussions depends on the assumption that $K_{\mu \nu} \sim 1$.
+However, the artanh functions in (\ref{Decomposition}) diverge when $\alpha, \beta \rightarrow 1$.
+This can be realized by observing the denominator of (\ref{KDefinition}), which can be close to zero when $\alpha$, $\beta$ approach 1.
+Fortunately, this usually happens when a largely boosted ``hole'' is created.
+The divergence is significantly suppressed by the ``renormaliztion factor'' $Z_{l}(p_1) = \frac{ (p_1^0)^2-\vec{p}_1^2}{2 m_f^2} \propto e^{\frac{-\vec{p}^2}{m_f^2}}$ in (\ref{LeptonRenormalizationFactor}).
+Therefore, the final integrated rate nearly remains intact, although in this paper we still reckoned in the (\ref{GaugeVertexCorrection}) terms.

+In fact, our practical evaluation shows that simpler tree-level vertex method gives not much difference in the final result compared with the data showed in this paper.
+The Goldstone equivalence gauge also takes another advantage in the tree-level vertex approximation.
 If we fix on the $R_{\xi}$ gauge, one might introduce a discontinuity of the total effective decay rate over the cross-over temperature $T_c$ up to tree-level.
-Notice that below the $T_c$, the Goldstone cadaver contributions are collected within the $p_2^{\mu} p_2^{\nu}$ terms in the gauge boson components, while when $T>T_c$, all the Goldstone contributions originate from the Yukawa couplings.
-A smooth transition between these two coupling formalisms requires (\ref{GaugeVertexCorrection}), and neglecting this will introduce a discontinuity.
-Therefore, we can see that attributing all the ``Goldstone contribution'' of a vector boson to the Goldstone Yukawa couplings, just as what we did in the Goldstone equivalence gauge, will automatically include the (\ref{GaugeVertexCorrection}) corrections in the longitudinal-Goldstone involving terms.
-Therefore, at least for these terms other than the transverse polarization contributions, Goldstone equivalence gauge includes more hard thermal loop corrections on vertices for the longitudinal-Goldstone degrees of freedom.
+Notice that below the $T_c$, the Goldstone boson fraction's contributions are collected within the $p_2^{\mu} p_2^{\nu}$ terms in the gauge boson components, while when $T>T_c$, all the Goldstone contributions originate from the Yukawa couplings.
+A continuous transition between these two coupling formalisms requires (\ref{GaugeVertexCorrection}), and neglecting this will introduce a discontinuity.
+Therefore, we can see that attributing all the ``Goldstone contribution'' of a vector boson to the Goldstone Yukawa couplings, just as what we did in the Goldstone equivalence gauge, will automatically include the key part of the (\ref{GaugeVertexCorrection}) corrections to connect the two parts.
+Therefore, compared with the $R_{\xi}$ gauge, Goldstone equivalence gauge includes more hard thermal loop corrections on vertices up to a tree-level evaluation.